typelevel/doobie/README.md

 In no particular order:

+- Split `Atom` (ironically) into distinct get, set, and update typeclasses.
 - `callablestatement` module in `hi`
 - `Catchable` combinators that are specific to JDBC, as well as SQLSTATE tables for common vendors.
 - Structured logging.
 This will need to get wired through the `Kleisli` interpreters.